rnelson/KeysExportViewer/README.md

 About
 -----
-KeysExport Viewer, or KEV for short because I'm lazy, is a viewer for the KeysExport.xml file available to MSDN subscribers.
+KeysExport Viewer is a viewer for the KeysExport.xml file available to MSDN subscribers.
 This file contains all of the serial numbers that they have generated or that have been generated for them.

 It's very easy to download new versions of this file, but I'd rather not have to read through a bunch of XML if I'm trying to grab the right key to use on an install.
-Yes, I'm lazy.
-If it makes the situation any better, writing this little application also let me learn a few new things about C# and .NET that I hadn't had a chance to play with yet.
+At the time I created this project, this was also a great way to learn some new-to-me .NET development.

 Features
 --------